Legal Considerations for Gay men Using our Donor or Surrogacy Program

 - In Australia, surrogacy must be altruistic; commercial surrogacy is illegal.

-- In South Australia, surrogacy is permitted only for the commissioning parents who are legally married or have lived as de facto husband and wife for a period of three years.
+- In South Australia, surrogacy is permitted only for the commissioning parents who are legally married or in a registered relationship; or have lived together continuously in a marriage-like relationship (irrespective of their sex or gender identity) for a period of three years.

 - In Victoria, traditional surrogacy is not permitted.

 It is important to note that each state has different legislation in regard to surrogacy, so please refer to your own state Surrogacy Act for more information.